 Pagaya manages investments in consumer credit in the US through an artificial intelligence, machine learning--based system, which examines applicants for credit and recommends preferred deals to credit companies.
 Last February, Pagaya announced a $100 million equity round led by Singapore's sovereign wealth fund.

 Pagaya's international investment funds specialize in investment in vehicle-backed credit, consumer credit, real estate, and insurance.
-Among the financial institutions in Israel invested in Pagaya, besides Clal and Migdal, are The Phoenix Holdings Ltd. (TASE: PHOE1;PHOE5), Bank Leumi (TASE: LUMI), Bank Hapoalim (TASE: POLI), Union Bank of Israel (TASE: UNON), Bank of Jerusalem, Meitav Dash, and More Investment House, alongside international investors such as the Singapore sovereign wealth fund GIC Private Limited, US insurance company Aflac, Credit Suisse, and asset management companies DoubleLine Capital and Angelo Gordon.
+Among the financial institutions in Israel invested in Pagaya, besides Clal and Migdal, are The Phoenix Holdings Ltd. (TASE: PHOE1;PHOE5), Bank Leumi (TASE: LUMI), Bank Hapoalim (TASE: POLI), Union Bank of Israel (TASE: UNON), Bank of Jerusalem, Meitav Dash, and More Investment House, alongside international investors such as the Singapore sovereign wealth fund GIC Private Limited, US insurance company Aflac, and Credit Suisse.

 Pagaya employs about 200 people at its main offices in Tel Aviv and New York.
 The company recently announced that it planned to recruit another 100 people for its R&D team in Israel in 2021.